flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Determining the Winner: The side closest to nine points wins.
 If both sides have the same point value, it's a tie.
 Players who bet on the winning side receive corresponding winnings

 Question: What are the dealing rules in Baccarat, and how are the points of the hands calculated?
+Q: What is the dealing sequence in Baccarat?
+How are cards distributed between the banker and the player?
 Answer: Answer: In baccarat, the first cards are typically dealt to the Player and the Banker by the dealer.
 The Player and Banker each receive their initial cards from the dealer to start the game.
 The cards will be drawn in the following order:
 1. The first card for the player's hand.